minshi123/gitlab/doc/ci/pipelines/job_artifacts.md

 in the merge requests and pipeline view.
 It's also used to provide data for security dashboards.
 It's not available for download through the web interface.

+#### `artifacts:reports:secret_dection` **(ULTIMATE)**

+> - Introduced in GitLab 13.0.
+> - Requires GitLab Runner 11.5 and above.

+The `secret-detection` report collects [detected secretes](../../user/application_security/secret-detection/index.md) as artifacts.

+The collected Secret Detection report will be uploaded to GitLab as an artifact and will be summarized in the merge requests and pipeline view.
+It's also used to provide data for security dashboards.

 #### `artifacts:reports:dependency_scanning` **(ULTIMATE)**

 > - Introduced in GitLab 11.5.